Stem cell transplants are being investigated as a possible way to treating several autoimmune diseases, including scleroderma.

 Types of stem cells

-Hematopoietic stem cells are produced in large amounts during a person’s lifetime to repopulate the blood and immune system.
+- Hematopoietic stem cells are related to blood and immune cells

 Scleroderma News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.